Oral semaglutide: Wegovy® pill arrives

 Oral GLP-1 Pills from Other Companies

-Other pharmaceutical companies, including Lilly, are developing oral GLP-1 therapies.
-While some are in advanced clinical trials, exact approval timelines and availability remain uncertain.
+Other pharmaceutical companies, including Eli Lilly, are developing oral GLP-1 therapies.
+Some are in advanced clinical trials, but approval timelines and availability are still uncertain.

 Triple-Agonist Therapies (Triple-G)

-Research continues into medications targeting three hormonal pathways simultaneously: GLP-1, GIP, and glucagon receptors.
-Sometimes referred to in media as “triple-G,” these therapies are still under investigation, with early data suggesting potential for significant weight loss.
-Longer-term safety and efficacy data are awaited.
+Research continues into medications targeting three hormonal pathways simultaneously: GLP-1, GIP, and glucagon receptors, such as Retatrutide.
+Sometimes referred to in media as “triple-G,” these therapies are still being studied.
+Early data suggest strong weight-loss potential, but longer-term safety and efficacy data are still needed.

-- Lifestyle interventions — including diet, activity, and behavioural support — remain central to effective weight management.
+- Lifestyle support — including diet, activity, and behavioural change — remains essential.

-2026 is set to bring more flexibility in obesity treatment, with oral GLP-1 pills, higher-dose injectables, and multi-agonist therapies broadening options.
-Clinicians and patients should stay informed about emerging evidence and regulatory approvals.
+2026 is likely to bring more flexibility in obesity treatment, with oral GLP-1 pills, higher-dose injectables, and multi-agonist therapies expanding options.
+Clinicians and patients should stay updated as new evidence and approvals emerge.

 - Oral semaglutide (Wegovy® pill) expected in early 2026 in the US.